Manage AWS EKS Add-ons

 Frequently Asked Questions

-How can I keep my kubectl changes when upgrading an addon?
+How do I retain my kubectl configuration changes when upgrading an addon?

-Set resolveConflictsOnUpdate to PRESERVE to retain configuration changes you’ve applied with kubectl during addon version upgrades.
+Set resolveConflictsOnUpdate to PRESERVE to keep configuration changes applied with kubectl during version upgrades.

 IAM & Permissions

-What's required to use a custom IAM role with my addon?
+Why can't I specify a custom IAM role for my addon?

-You must have an IAM OpenID Connect (OIDC) provider created for your cluster before specifying serviceAccountRoleArn.
-Without an OIDC provider, the addon will use the node IAM role permissions instead.
+You must have an IAM OpenID Connect (OIDC) provider created for your cluster before specifying a serviceAccountRoleArn.

 What happens if I don't specify a serviceAccountRoleArn?

-The addon will use the permissions assigned to the node IAM role instead of a dedicated service account role.
+The add-on uses the permissions assigned to the node IAM role by default.

-What properties can't I change after creating an addon?
+Which properties can't be changed after creating an addon?

-Both addonName and clusterName are immutable and cannot be changed after the addon is created.
-You’ll need to recreate the addon to change these values.
+Both addonName and clusterName are immutable and cannot be changed after creation.

-What happens to addon resources when I delete the addon?
+How do I keep addon resources when deleting the addon?

-Set preserve to true if you want to keep the resources created by the addon when deleting it.
-Otherwise, the resources will be removed.
+Set preserve to true to retain the created resources when deleting the EKS add-on.

 Using a different cloud?